Emergency Medical Services

 EEMS is a student-led operation of Emory’s Office of Critical Event Preparedness and Response (CEPAR) department which provides a medical first responder service for emergency and non-emergency medical care to Emory University students, faculty, staff, visitors, and the surrounding community.
 EEMS works in coordination with local EMS and fire departments to provide quality, professional, confidential, and expeditious emergency medical care.

 EEMS operates 24 hours per day, seven days per week during Fall and Spring semesters.
 The response area includes the Emory University Clifton Campus and the immediately surrounding facilities, businesses, and roads.
 EEMS operates two quick response vehicles and also has additional operations vehicles.
 EEMS provides standby coverage for a variety of university and community events.
-The program has a strong commitment to community outreach and education.
+Please email us for standby requests.
+The program also has a strong commitment to community outreach and education.
 Ask us about AED, CPR, Bleeding Control, and Preparedness Training available to the Emory community.